 5. Criminal Justice

 Criminology versus Criminal Justice?
 When you study Criminology, you study the inner-workings of a crime, the ramifications, how much it cost, and what were its causes.
 Is Criminology a good major?
 Sure.
 Criminal Justice deals more, however, with how the system handles crime, how it is detected, how the criminal was detailed, and ultimately how agents and others seek justice.
 Both are useful majors that can lead to a successful career in the FBI.
 Criminal Justice, however, is one that is very popular and effective for those aspiring to be at the front lines of criminal investigations and follow the case all the way through trial and prosecution.
-Students in this field will graduate with an understanding of corrections and law enforcement.
+Students in this field will graduate with one of the best degrees for the FBI and an understanding of corrections and law enforcement.

 Sociology is one of the best degrees for FBI and an underrated discipline in law enforcement.
 A Sociology major gives students the skills to have a macro view of crime.
 The agent will understand the context in which a criminal may have grown up and how they came to do what they did.
 This powerful field allows one to understand disparity in a comprehensive way and how it impacts people’s choices.
 Sociology helps us understand our society and the ways our communities operate and thrive.
 Many people pick this field who are looking towards Justice as a way to heal violent environments, which is a perfect fit for a future FBI agent.